Josh McCown: 2013

-Despite becoming an unrestricted free agent in 2013, on March 29, McCown signed a one-year deal with the Bears.
+McCown became an unrestricted free agent after the 2012 season, and on March 29, 2013, signed a one-year deal with the Bears after former backup Jason Campbell left the team to sign a two-year contract with the Cleveland Browns.
 In Week 7 against the Washington Redskins, McCown entered the game in the second quarter after Cutler suffered a groin injury.
 McCown completed 14 of 20 passes for 204 yards and a touchdown to Martellus Bennett, but the Bears lost 45–41.
 On November 4, McCown, starting in place of the injured Cutler, led the Bears to a victory over the rival Packers on Monday Night Football.
 McCown threw for 272 yards and two touchdowns en route to a 27–20 victory.
 Cutler started the Week 10 game against the Detroit Lions and suffered an ankle injury in the second quarter but stayed in the game.
 However, with Cutler's ankle potentially limiting his mobility for the two-minute drill, he was replaced by McCown for the final drive.
 McCown then guided the Bears to a 74-yard touchdown drive, completing 6 of 9 passes for 62 yards and an 11-yard touchdown to Brandon Marshall.
 However, the Bears lost 21–19.
 McCown started his second game against the Ravens, completing 19 of 31 passes for 216 yards with 1 touchdown and a 92.9 passer rating in a 23–20 victory, In the last four games, McCown had thrown for 754 yards, 5 touchdowns, no interceptions and a 100.0 passer rating.
 McCown started Week 12 against the St. Louis Rams and completed a franchise-record 36 passes for 352 yards, 2 touchdowns and an interception.
 The next week against the Vikings, McCown threw for a season-high 355 yards, completing 23 of 36 passes for 2 touchdowns and a 114.9 rating.
 In Week 14 against the Cowboys, McCown threw for a career-high 4 touchdowns and ran for another while completing 27 of 36 passes for 348 yards and a career-high 141.9 passer rating en route to a 45–28 victory.
 McCown became the first Bears quarterback to score five touchdowns in a game since Jack Concannon in 1970.
 McCown was named NFC Offensive Player of the Week.
 He was also the first Bears quarterback to throw for 300 yards in three straight games.
 Cutler then returned from injury to start the final three games of the season.